ballercat/walt/README.md

 new language.

 # Goals
-1. Use ES6 like syntax
+1. Subset of ES6 syntax
 2. Type annotations (similar to flow).
 3. Simplify exports and imports
 4. Fast compilation